 In addition to lounge access and airline and Global Entry fee credits, you’ll also get elite status with a variety of hotel and rental card programs, such as Hilton, SPG, IHG, Hertz and Avis.
 Plus you’ll get a variety of unique travel perks, like Centurion International Arrival Services, and benefits with Amex Fine Hotels and Resorts and the Centurion Hotel Program.

 Probably the best perk, though, is Platinum status with Delta.
-That’s not easy to get and can be quite valuable, giving you free upgrades and bonus miles, among many other benefits.
+That’s not easy to get and can be quite valuable, giving you free upgrades and

 It’s unlikely that most of us will ever see one of those cards, let alone have one, but it’s nice to dream sometimes.